w352chen/w352chen/README.md

 - 👋 Hi, I’m Helen Weixu Chen.
-I study Computer Science at the University of Waterloo.
+I study Computer Science at the University of Waterloo (UW).
-- 👀 I’m interested in Human-Computer Interaction, CS Education, and Artificial Intelligence.
+- 👀 My research intersects human-computer interaction (HCI), artificial intelligence (AI), and computer science (CS) education.
 - 🧑‍🎓 Currently I am in my study term and am working as an Undergraduate Research Assistant.
-My research area is in HCI, CS Education, and AI.
 - 👔 In 2022, I spent 8 months working @ThomsonReuters as a Data & Analytics Engineer Intern.
-- 🌱 I also have a passion for CS tutoring.
+- 🌱 I also have a passion for teaching.
 - 👩‍🏫 I have been working for a few CS courses @UW since September 2021 as a full-time and part-time Instructional Support Assistant.
 - 👩‍🏫 Here are the courses that I worked for:
 * 📖 CS138 （Introduction to Data Abstraction and Implementation) W24
-* 📖 CS137 (Programming Principles) F22/F23
+* 📖 CS137 (Programming Principles) F22/F23/F24
 * 📖 CS136L（Elementary Algorithm Design and Data Abstraction) S22
 * 📖 CS116 （Introduction to Computer Science 2) F21/W22
 - 💞️ I’m looking for creative souls to collaborate with.